 Last year, 10,078 people used QuoteWizard to get a car insurance quote comparison in Pittsburgh, PA from multiple companies and find the cheapest rates.

-These are the most common car insurance companies reported by QuoteWizard users living in Pittsburgh, PA last year.
+These are the most common car insurance companies reported by QuoteWizard users living in Pittsburgh, Pennsylvania last year.
 Out of the 10,078 people in Pittsburgh that used QuoteWizard, 457 were uninsured.

-This is our list of the most common car makes and models owned by Pittsburgh drivers who requested quotes through QuoteWizard last year.
+This is our list of the most common car makes and models owned by Pittsburgh, PA drivers who requested quotes through QuoteWizard last year.

 Pittsburgh, Pennsylvania has a minimum liability coverage requirement known as the 15/30/5 rule.
 This rule says that each policy must include at least: